Home

 Accessible websites are a prerequisite for digital participation and prevent certain user groups from being excluded.

-What laws apply to barrier-free websites?
+What laws apply to accessible websites?

 Accessible websites comply with international standards such as WCAG 2.1.
 In Switzerland, the Disability Equality Act and the eCH-0059 standard set the requirements.
 The European Accessibility Act will also apply in the EU from 2025.

-International standards for barrier-free websites
+International standards for accessible websites

-Standards for barrier-free websites in Switzerland
+Standards for accessible websites in Switzerland

-EU requirements for barrier-free websites
+EU requirements for accessible websites

 The European Accessibility Act (EAA) came into force in June 2025.
-Since then, many digital products and services must be barrier-free.
+Since then, many digital products and services must be accessible.
 This also applies to Swiss companies that provide digital offerings on the EU market.

 Checklist: What are the criteria for an accessible website?

-A barrier-free website meets technical and design requirements that enable access for all users.
+An accessible website meets technical and design requirements that enable access for all users.
 The following points form the most important principles:

-- Structure and navigation: Clear headings, logical page layout and simple menus make orientation easier.
+• Structure and navigation: Clear headings, logical page layout and simple menus make orientation easier.

-- Keyboard usability: All functions must also be accessible without a mouse.
+• Keyboard usability: All functions must also be accessible without a mouse.

-- Alternative texts: Images and graphics receive descriptive texts that can be output by screen readers.
+• Alternative texts: Images and graphics receive descriptive texts that can be output by screen readers.

-- Color contrasts: Text and background must be significantly different so that content is legible.
+• Colour contrasts: Text and background must be significantly different so that content is legible.

-- Text size: Font sizes can be increased without loss of quality.
+• Text size: Font sizes can be increased without loss of quality.

-- Subtitles and transcripts: Videos and audio content are supplemented with subtitles or text versions.
+• Subtitles and transcripts: Videos and audio content are supplemented with subtitles or text versions.

-- Screen reader compatibility: All texts and content are programmed so that screen readers can reliably capture them.
+• Screen reader compatibility: All texts and content are programmed so that screen readers can reliably capture them.

-- forms: All fields are clearly labelled and provided with help texts.
+• Forms: All fields are clearly labelled and provided with help texts.

-- Error notes: Errors in entries are clearly identified and suggested solutions are displayed.
+• Error notes: Errors in entries are clearly identified and suggested solutions are displayed.

-- Mobile accessibility: Content is also fully usable on smartphones and tablets.
+• Mobile accessibility: Content is also fully usable on smartphones and tablets.

-- Accessibility statement: A website provides transparent information on the status of accessibility and provides contact options for feedback.
+• Accessibility statement: A website provides transparent information on the status of accessibility and provides contact options for feedback.

 How do I create an accessible website?